 Major Subsidy Deals

 Volkswagen, which had given up on producing cars in the United States in 1988 after the failure of its plant in Pennsylvania, decided to give American workers another chance.
 In July 2008 the German automaker announced plans to spend up to $1 billion on an assembly operation in Chattanooga.
 Expecting the plant would create about 2,000 jobs, the state rolled out the red carpet.
 State officials and the company initially were mum about subsidies, but reporting by the Chattanooga Times Free Press revealed that the state and local subsidy package was worth in excess of $400 million.
 The total was later put at about $577 million, making it the richest subsidy deal ever offered in the United States to a foreign automaker.
 A local group has criticized the project for using out-of-state and foreign contractors and workers in the construction of the plant.
-Production began in May 2011.
+Production began in 2011.
+Three years later, after being pressured by its German unions, VW decided to create a Works Council at the facility, and the United Auto Workers sought to organize the workforce.
+To block unionization, some public officials threatened to deny the company subsidies it had negotiated in connection with a plant expansion.
+Subsequently, a majority of the workers voted against the union.
+VW, nonetheless, created the council and proceeded with the expansion after being approved for $260 million in subsidies.
 (Key sources)

 Hemlock Semiconductor (2008) and Wacker Chemie (2009)